Identification and Retrieval of Derelict Crab Pots to Reduce Bycatch in Barnegat Bay, New Jersey: Phase II

 Project Dates: August 2017 - July 2019

-Who is involved?
-The Conserve Wildlife Foundation of New Jersey (CWF), supported by a second NOAA Marine Debris Program Community-based Marine Debris Removal grant, is continuing its partnerships with local crab fisherman and Stockton University to retrieve derelict pots in Barnegat Bay, New Jersey.
-CWF is also continuing to work with the Marine Academy of Technology and Environmental Sciences (MATES), a specialized high school that focuses on marine and environmental sciences.
-Students from this program are helping to collect and analyze data from retrieved crab pots to help better understand the impacts of this marine debris on the coastal New Jersey environment.
+The Conserve Wildlife Foundation of New Jersey (CWF), supported by a second NOAA Marine Debris Program Community-based Marine Debris Removal grant, continued its partnerships with local crab fisherman and Stockton University to retrieve derelict pots in Barnegat Bay, New Jersey.
+CWF also continued to work with the Marine Academy of Technology and Environmental Sciences (MATES), a specialized high school that focuses on marine and environmental sciences.
+Students from this program helped to collect and analyze data from retrieved crab pots to help better understand the impacts of this marine debris on the coastal New Jersey environment.

 What is the project and why is it important?